People love to brag about cooking with charcoal.

 Unlike gas or electric smokers that can be started with the press of a button, charcoal actually requires a few steps to get going.
 By far the easiest way to get your charcoal smoker ready is with a chimney starter.

 This cheap device is a must-have item and will get you ready to cook in about 15 minutes with almost no effort.
 We’ve put together a guide to using your chimney starter.

 Before you can start worrying about managing the temp in your smoker, you need to get it setup correctly.
 Assuming you want to cook low and slow, the best way to setup your smoker is going to be the minion method of one of it’s many variations.

 This involves filling up your fire box with unlit charcoal, and then firing up a small amount of briquettes, allowing them to ash over for about 15 minutes and then spreading them over the top of the unlit coals.

 This allows you to smoke for many hours at a low, steady temperature.
 As the lit coals burn they slowly ignite the coals below them, without too many coals ever being lit at once.

 Feature CC Image courtesy of Bryan Adams on Flickr

 Once you’ve setup your smoker for success, you can make adjustments by opening and closing the intake dampers.

 - Keep track of how fast your temps are rising and make small adjustments BEFORE you overshoot your target temperature

 - You almost always want to keep the top exhaust damper or flue fully or partially open.
-This will help keep you’re fire clean.
+This will help keep your fire burning clean.
 Shutting off oxygen can cause a ‘dirty fire’ which can lead to a build of of creosote, a nasty bitter tasting by-product.

 - Try and avoid making too many changes to your vents.
 Make a minor adjustment then give it plenty of time to work it’s magic before you make any more adjustments.